EnderErimhan/Climate_Regression_Model/README.md

 ## Data Dictionary

 The data was collected from usclimatedata.com, Google Earth and WolframAlpha.
-The data in this repository can be found in a pdf file called climate.pdf The description of the columns are below:
+The data in this repository can be found in a pdf file called climate.pdf.
+The description of the columns are below:

 Latitude -> The cities latitude in Degrees Minutes Seconds format.